Susmitha1594/Accidents-in-UK/README.md

 #### Logistic Regression

+Logistic Regression will perform well when the data is fit for it.
+It is very quick in classifying unknown records.

 <img width="420" alt="LR" src="https://user-images.githubusercontent.com/60418159/145463204-89d737d1-1b82-41da-a695-e55b0750714d.png">

 The results from Logistic Regression are where Accuracy was 78%.
 Precision score was little less 67%.
 Recall and F1 Score was 78%.
 Accuracy score looks better compared to above two models.

 #### Decision Tree

+Decision Tree is one of the popular machine learning algorithms.
+It solves the problem by converting the data into tree format.
+Each node represents an attribute, and each leaf node represents a class label.

 <img width="386" alt="DT" src="https://user-images.githubusercontent.com/60418159/145463263-1f6233a1-5712-4c30-a418-016a57fc85aa.png">

 The results from the Decision tree look great compared to all the above models with an Accuracy of 95% in predicting the Severity of accidents.
 Recall, Precision and F1-scores look good with 95% each.
-The time taken for the execution of the model is pretty less with 104ms.
+The time taken for the execution of the model is less with 104ms.

 #### Random Forest

+Random Forest classifier constructs a forest with an ensemble of decision trees.
+It works well with more categorical and numerical data.
+It implicitly performs feature selection and gives uncorrelated Decision trees.

 <img width="442" alt="RF" src="https://user-images.githubusercontent.com/60418159/145463280-046107d1-912c-4342-aa24-f48804db15be.png">

 The results are that Accuracy is the highest of all the models including Decision Tree which is 96%.
-Recall, Precision and F1 scores are also high compared to all which shows that Random Model has given the best Accuracy Prediction to check Severity of Accidents.
+Recall, Precision and F1 scores are also high compared to all which shows that Random Forest Model has given the best Accuracy Prediction to check Severity of Accidents.
 The time taken for execution is also very less 10s compared to all the models.

 ### Final Analysis